sparks/themidibus/README.md

 The MidiBus is very straight forwards to use.
 A good place to start is the included Basic.pde example.
 From there you can look at the JavaDocs either [online](http://smallbutdigital.com/themidibus/themidibus/package-summary.html) or bundled with your library in the "reference" subdirectory.
 The JavaDocs are a comprehensive reference of all the MidiBus' available functionality.
 There are also a few advanced examples which can (hopefully) help answer the most common questions: how to work with multiple input/output devices, how to send uncommon MIDI messages and how to receive uncommon MIDI messages.

+## Using Alternate MIDI Subsytem

+The Apple MIDI subsystem has a number of problems.
+Most notably it doesn't seem to support MIDI messages with status >= 0xF0 such as SysEx messages.
+You can use [MMJ](http://www.humatic.de/htools/mmj.htm) as an alternate subsystem.
+To do so you must also disable timestamps in your MidiBus instance otherwise MMJ won't work properly.
+You can do so by calling `mybus.sendTimestamp(false)`

 ## Liscence

 GPL3